bazel-contrib/rules_nodejs/docs/Built-ins.md

 <h4 id="pkg_web-additional_root_paths">additional_root_paths</h4>

-(*List of strings*): Path prefixes to strip off all srcs, in addition to the current package.
+(*List of strings*): Path prefixes to strip off all srcs relative to the root of the repo, in addition to the current package.
 Longest wins.

 Defaults to `[]`